kumard3/dev.ui/README.md

-## Dev ui - it is a collection of ui comoponents and templtes
+## Dev ui - it is a collection of ui comoponents and templates

 <div  align="center"><strong>TypeScript with Tailwind starter for Next.js</strong></div>